 What we do

-Rooted in deep partnerships with worker centers, base-building organizations and movement lawyers, GLOW's work combines legal and organizing strategies to capacitate and embolden the low-wage worker movement.
-Specifically, we engage in:
+Rooted in deep partnerships with worker centers, base-building organizations and movement lawyers, GLOW's work combines legal and organizing strategies to capacitate and embolden the low-wage worker movement by:

-GLOW partners with worker centers to use legal strategies to meet the immediate needs of workers in a manner that fosters collective action, advances pro-worker workplace organizing and policy campaigns, and builds the capacity of worker centers for the long-term.
+GLOW partners with worker centers and base-building organizations to use legal strategies to meet the immediate needs of workers in a manner that fosters collective action, advances pro-worker workplace organizing and policy campaigns, and builds the capacity of worker centers for the long-term.

 GLOW centers workers who are pushed to the margins of the labor market.
 Workers employed through temporary staffing have become a priority for us as the temp industry profits off of the exclusion of marginalized workers from the traditional labor market and suppresses working standards across the board.
 By institutionalizing a fissured work structure in every sector of our economy, temp staffing allows employers to outsource labor needs to maximize profits, shields corporations from accountability for wages and working conditions, undercuts unions, creates an exploitable second-class workforce, and disproportionately harms immigrant and BIPOC workers and communities.